 We intend to continue to make investments in our sales and marketing organization, primarily sales representatives, clinical applications specialists and technical service personnel to support new customers and upgrades and LAL account managers to facilitate adoption of use of our LALs among existing accounts.
 We will expand our marketing efforts with additional print and digital, social media and other customer tools to expand their local advertising.
 We will also continue to make significant investments in research and development and clinical expenses to make enhancements in our current products.
-Additionally, as a public company, we have incurred and expect to continue to incur increased costs for employee-related expenses, director and officer insurance premiums, audit fees (including costs for compliance with Section 404(b) of the Sarbanes-Oxley Act), legal fees, investor relations fees and fees to members of our board of directors and expenses for compliance with public-company reporting requirements.
+Additionally, as a public company, we have incurred and expect to incur increased costs for employee-related expenses, director and officer insurance premiums, audit and legal fees, (including with respect to future compliance with Section 404(b) of the Sarbanes-Oxley Act), investor relations fees and fees to members of our Board and expenses for compliance with public-company reporting requirements.
 Because of these and other factors, we expect to continue to incur net losses and negative cash flows from operations in the near future.